-- The annual International Cannabinoid Research Society conference convened with over 400 scientists presenting new research findings wide-ranging research on CBD and the endocannabinoid system.
+- The annual International Cannabinoid Research Society conference convened with over 400 scientists presenting new research findings on a wide range of topics, including CBD and the endocannabinoid system.

 - Cannabidiol was found to decrease the resting blood pressure and the blood pressure response to stress.

 - A whole plant CBD-rich oil extract was determined to be a superior option when compared to a purified CBD isolate in treatment-resistant epilepsy.

 - The medical use of cannabis for cardiovascular disorders, addiction, pain relief, Alzheimer’s, Parkinson’s anxiety, nicotine cessation and many other conditions continue to be vital areas of study.

 During the last week of June, more than 400 scientists from 25 countries met in Montreal for the 27th annual symposium of the International Cannabinoid Research Society (ICRS).
 Several presentations and posters showcased new findings about cannabidiol (CBD), the non-euphoric component of the cannabis plant that is transforming the medical marijuana landscape.